Rank Matters: Understanding and Defending Model Inversion Attacks via Low-Rank Feature Filtering: Background and Related Works

 \subsection{Model Inversion Defenses}

-Model inversion defenses aim at reducing the threat of MIAs. \citet{mid} propose the first MI-specific defense method MID, defending attacks by reducing the mutual information between model input and output. \citet{bido} upgrades from MID with a bilateral dependency optimization (BiDO).
-They minimize the dependency between inputs and the intermediate representations while maximizing that between the intermediate representations and outputs. \citet{ls} explores the connection between label smoothing and model robustness.
-They indicate that the label smoothing trick with negative factor can enhance the robustness. \citet{tl} first pre-trains the model on public datasets.
-Then, they freeze the parameters in previous layers when fine-tuning on private datasets.
+Model inversion defenses aim at reducing the threat of MIAs. \cite{mid} proposes the first MI-specific defense method MID, defending attacks by reducing the mutual information between model input and output. \cite{bido} upgrades from MID with a bilateral dependency optimization (BiDO).
+They minimize the dependency between model inputs and the intermediate representations while maximizing that between the intermediate representations and model outputs. \cite{ls} explores the connection between the label smoothing technique and model robustness against MIAs.
+They indicate that the cross-entropy loss with a negative label smoothing factor can enhance the model robustness and vice versa. \cite{tl} finds that the parameters in the first few layers are essential for model inversion attacks and the last ones are most critical for classification tasks.
+Therefore, they first pre-trains the model on public datasets.
+Then, they freeze the parameters in previous layers when fine-tuning on private datasets. \cite{rolss} proposes to modify the model architecture to introduce gradient vanishing for attackers.
+They remove the skip connections in the last few residual layers. \cite{trap} actively injects a backdoor into the model, guiding the attacker to reconstruct the backdoor features instead of the privacy features. \cite{zhuang2025stealthy} proposes a defense against black-box MIAs based on conditional mutual information.
 More details about the defenses are described in Appendix \ref{appx:defense summary}.
+However, recent defense methods are no longer able to resist the most advanced MIAs, such as PPDG \cite{ppdg} and IF \cite{ifgmi}.